cs1302uga/cs1302-tutorials/inheritance/inheritance.md

 during compile-time.

 When we say that a parent constructor is called, we don't mean something like `new Parent()`;
 no object of the parent class is made in what we're describing.
-Instead, using `super` to call a parent constructor just means that we're executing the code that's in a parent constructor.
-Java does this in order to facilitate a separation of concerns; that is, it lets each class setup/initialize their own stuff so that the child doesn't have to duplicate the work that's written in the parent.
-We'll illustrate this with a small in just a moment, but first take case to read the following note:
+Instead, "using `super` to call a parent constructor" just means that we're telling Java to execute the code that's in a parent constructor.
+Java does this in order to facilitate a separation of concerns; that is, it lets each class setup/initialize their own stuff so that the child class doesn't have to duplicate the work that's written in the parent.
+We'll illustrate this with a small example in just a moment, but first take case to read the following note:

 > It's tempting to imagine that Java moves back and forth from child to parent whenever